This blog may contain affiliate links. Read our disclosure policy for more info.

 Where to Stay in Popoyo

 Casitas Pacific: Surprisingly, there are a lot of really good mid-range hotels in Popoyo.
 Out of them, Casitas Pacific stands out the most to me.
 Located right on the beach, the hotel offers a great bar, pizza restaurant, massages, and yoga.
-For the price, it’s one of the best value places in Popoyo.
+If you need to rent a car you can even do so from here!
+For the price of around $77 USD, it’s one of the best-value places in Popoyo.

 Punta Teonoste: Located a few kilometers from town, Punta Teonoste offers a more luxurious stay on a quiet beach.
-The hotel has a beautiful oceanfront pool, great service, and amazing food.
+All rooms have a thatched roof, mosquito nets, and a terrace with a hammock and it’s close enough to the water to fall asleep to the sound of the waves.
+A bungalow costs around $150 USD a night.
+The hotel has a beautiful oceanfront pool, great service, and amazing food at the restaurant, although a little overpriced.
 For those after a romantic and quiet stay, this is the place!

 6. Corn Islands